trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://learn.microsoft.com/en-us/windows-server/storage/storage-spaces/overview](https://learn.microsoft.com/en-us/windows-server/storage/storage-spaces/overview)

-Windows Storage Spaces is Microsoft's software-defined storage platform for Windows Server and Windows Pro.
-It aggregates multiple physical disks into logical storage pools with built-in redundancy options (mirroring, parity) and automatic performance optimization through tiered caching.
+Windows Storage Spaces is Microsoft's block-level storage virtualization platform for Windows.
+It aggregates physical disks into storage pools from which virtual disks can be created with simple, mirror, or parity layouts.

-Storage Spaces is Windows-only and requires more planning upfront due to redundancy options and RAID-like features. mergerfs is Linux-focused and takes a simpler approach, pooling existing filesystems without built-in redundancy.
-If you need a Windows solution with integrated data protection, Storage Spaces is a good choice.
-For Linux users seeking lightweight pooling without redundancy overhead, mergerfs is the better option.
+Supported Windows Server configurations can also use faster media as a Storage Bus Cache.

+Unlike mergerfs, Storage Spaces manages the member devices below the filesystem and stripes or mirrors data according to the selected layout.
+This can provide integrated resilience and one contiguous volume, but member disks are not independently readable filesystems. mergerfs instead pools existing filesystems and leaves their files directly accessible.

 * **Better than mergerfs for:** Windows environments needing integrated pooling, resilience, and tiering in the platform stack.